 11. Descript

-Pat's take: The text-based editing paradigm is clever.
-For podcast editing, reading the transcript and deleting tangents is a massive time saver.
-For complex YouTube editing, it's not enough — I still use traditional software.
-But for talking-head content and podcasts, it's excellent.
-At $24/month, make sure podcasting is core to your strategy before paying.
+Pat’s take: The text-based editing paradigm is clever.
+For podcast editing, reading the transcript and deleting tangents is a massive time saver — the part of editing operators most often outsource.
+For complex YouTube editing it’s not enough and I still use traditional software, but for talking-head content and podcasts it’s excellent.
+At $24/month, make sure podcasting is core to your strategy before paying — only adopt the subscription where it’s replacing real editor hours.

 Rating: 3.5/5

-Most creators overspend on SEO tools.
+Free Google data plus a couple of cheap tools and custom scripts replace an expensive all-in-one SEO suite and much of an analyst’s reporting work.
 I replaced a $200/month Ahrefs subscription with free tools and custom scripts.
-According to Ahrefs’ 2023 analysis of 14 billion web pages, 96.55% of all content receives zero organic traffic from Google—making strategic SEO tool selection critical.
+According to Ahrefs’ 2023 analysis of 14 billion web pages, 96.55% of all content receives zero organic traffic from Google — which makes disciplined tool selection matter far more than how much you spend on the suite.

 12. Google Search Console + Custom Scripts